Foam: Solid foams

 Open-cell foams can be used to filter air.
 For example, a foam embedded with catalyst has been shown to catalytically convert formaldehyde to benign substances when formaldehyde polluted air passes through the open cell structure.

 Open-cell-structured foams contain pores that are connected to each other and form an interconnected network that is relatively soft.
 Open-cell foams fill with whatever gas surrounds them.
 If filled with air, a relatively good insulator results, but, if the open cells fill with water, insulation properties would be reduced.
 Recent studies have put the focus on studying the properties of open-cell foams as an insulator material.
-Wheat gluten/TEOS bio-foams have been produced, showing similar insulator properties as for those foams obtained from oil-based resources.
+Wheat gluten/TEOS biofoams have been produced, showing similar insulator properties as for those foams obtained from oil-based resources.
 Foam rubber is a type of open-cell foam.